chipxsd/stream-based-sync/stream-based-sync.md

 ```

 There's two main parts to the code above.
 We used channels to construct
-a notion of followers (or listeners, if you will), and when a client
+a notion of followers (or participants, if you will), and when a client
 connects to the server it gets added to the channel (`@channel.subscribe`).
 Then, as soon as the server receives a light switch change (`ws.onmessage`)
 from a client, it unwraps the JSON structure, takes out the Light Switch state